 To date, the documentation delivered by RSRUK in support of its claim has proven insufficient to conclude on the existence of coverage under the policy.

-RSRUK filed a request for arbitration on August 8, 2016, and the arbitration court has been constituted.
-The arbitration hearing will take place in London and the law governing the merits of the case will be the law of the State of New York.
+RSRUK filed a request for arbitration on August 8, 2016, which will take place in London and the law governing the merits of the case will be the law of the State of New York.